elb/sympal/README.markdown

 content that could be used to fill a page.
 What's worse, different sections of your site may require drastically different types of data.
 How can we use our `sfSympalContent` record to map to a wide variety of data?

-### Introducing "content types"

-Each `sfSympalContent` record has a one-to-one relationship with exactly one other model that holds all of the content needed to render the page.
-These models are collectively known as "content types" and can include any model, such as `News`, `Product`, or `Gallery` models.
-Each record of each content type model has a one-to-one relationship with an `sfSympalContent` record.
-Together, both records represent a dynamic url and a dynamic set of data.

-With this basic setup, we already have the fundamental pieces for a very powerful system.
-Specifically, __the user can create `Product`, `News`, or `Gallery` objects and map them to custom urls.